 PerDis 2020 video track offers a possibility to showcase novel visions, reflections, and studies that are most suited for video format and fall within the focus areas of the symposium.
 Each video will be shown within a suitable single-track session, preceded by a short introduction from the corresponding video author, and followed by a short discussion with the audience.

-A video submission consists of the video and an accompanying research abstract (see above).
+A video submission consists of the video and an accompanying research abstract of 500 words that will be used to select the submission for inclusion and provide information for attendees on the official PerDis website.
 Submitted videos will be judged based on their focus, production quality, as well as the level of intellectual engagement with the symposium audience.
-Accepted videos will be made available in the ACM Digital Library after the conference.

 Checklist for video submissions:

 - Five minutes in length.
 Contact the demo and video chair in advance in case you have a good reason to request exemption for the length limit.

 - Present video title and credits shortly in the beginning; keep your focus on your contribution.

 - Encoded as MP4 using the H.264 codec.

 - Resolution at least 720px * 480px.
 Submit high-resolution copy as possible.

 - 16:9 aspect ratio.
 Encode your video using square pixels for the pixel aspect ratio to avoid the video looking stretched when projected to a canvas.

 Videos should ideally not be submitted directly -- only a download link should be provided (e.g. from Youtube or Vimeo, or from the authors' website).
 Either you upload your video to the submission system or you provide a link to your video.